 - Advancing age.
 People over age 60 are more likely to develop the disease.

-- Esophageal cancer is more common in men than women.
+- Gender.
+Esophageal cancer is more common in men than women.

 - Tobacco use.
 Smoking cigarettes, cigars or pipes, or using snuff or chewing tobacco, greatly increases risk.
 For those who both smoke and drink, the risk is highest.